-Halo Infinite is arguably the most-anticipated game set to release on the Xbox Series X/S in 2021.
+Halo Infinite is arguably the most-anticipated game set to release on the Xbox Series X/S in the holiday season of 2021.
 With the title being the sixth main installment in the massively popular Halo universe, fans are looking forward to following the next chapter in Master Chief’s story.

 Despite at first being marketed as the Xbox Series X’s launch title, the game was unexpectedly delayed until late 2021.
 Of course, this has left fans wondering what changes 343 Industries are making to the game during this extra development time.